On the Limitations of Fractal Dimension as a Measure of Generalization: Background

-Here we overview the recent line of work connecting the fractal dimension of optimization trajectories and generalization of neural networks.

-\citet{simsekli_hausdorff_2020} empirically observe that the gradient noise can exhibit heavy-tailed behavior, which they then use to model stochastic gradient descent (SGD) as a discretization of \emph{decomposable Feller processes}, which is a family of Markov processes.
+\citet{simsekli_hausdorff_2020} empirically observe that the gradient noise exhibits heavy-tailed behavior, which they use to model stochastic gradient descent (SGD) as a discretization of a \emph{decomposable Feller process}.
 They also impose initialization with zeros; that \(\ell\) is bounded and Lipschitz continuous in \(w\); and that \(\Wcal_{S}\) is bounded and Ahlfors regular.
 In this setting, they compute two bounds for the worst-case generalization error, \(\max_{w \in \Wcal_S}\Gcal(S,w)\), in terms of the Hausdorff dimension of \(\Wcal_{S}\).
 They first prove bounds related to covering numbers (used to define the upper-box counting dimension) and then use Ahlfors regularity to link the bounds to the Hausdorff dimension.